 TAP Air Portugal

-TAP is a Portuguese network airline with routes to Europe and South America.
-It allows dog transport on most of its routes.
+TAP is Portugal’s network airline with routes across Europe and South America.
+It allows dogs on most of its routes.

-Small dogs up to the carrier’s limit (often around 8 kg including carrier), mandatory reservation.
+Small dogs up to the airline’s limit (often around 8 kg including the carrier), advance reservation required.

 Yes, for larger dogs.